heyayanesh/Amazon-clone/README.md

 - Responsive design for mobile, tablet, and desktop screens.

-- Fully built with HTML, CSS, and vanilla JavaScript — no frameworks.
+- Fully built with HTML, CSS, and JavaScript — no frameworks.

 - Provides hands-on experience with DOM manipulation, events, and styling.